-During the month of May, we have our most important fund raising event of the year, which is the Maumee Valley Tri-Adventure Race, which is Saturday May 17, 2013.
-It is held at Independence Dam State Park near Defiance, Ohio.
+During the month of May, we have our most important fund raising event of the year, which is the Maumee Valley Tri-Adventure Race, which is Saturday May 17, 2014.
+It is held at Independence Dam State Park,4 miles east of Defiance, Ohio.
 In this race participants first bike 36 miles on paved back roads.
 The second leg is 6 miles of canoeing/ kayaking on the Maumee River.
 The last leg is backpacking 8 miles with 20% of your weight.
 Awards are given to the best male and female teams in each class.
 People may also do the race solo, or part of a relay team.
 Most people in good shape require 5-6 hours to do the race, but a few have done it in less than 5 hours.
 You can pick up a race brochure at most bike shops, health clubs, and Y.M.C.A.s.
 You can also down- load a brochure by going to www.maumeetriadventurerace.net

 Back in 1847, Henry Dave Thoreau watched red and black ants fight all afternoon, killing each other by the thousands.
 Thoreau asked an interesting question:

 The Naturalist Scouts is directed by Larry Lindsay who is a certified teacher and naturalist.
 Mr. Lindsay is assisted by Steve Henn.
 We will be happy to provide parents with references for these people.

 Don't forget to view the links above, they have more information about the group and trips.